mikelovesrobots/jig/README.md

 # jig

 CLI for LLM tasks via prompts and pipes.
-Uses OpenRouter.
-The philosophy is that unix chains are a great UI for llm tasks and that it should be easy to add your own prompts and commands.
+The philosophy here is that unix utilities are the best example of composable and reusable tools that anyone could ever find (e.g., `ls -l | grep mike`) , so let's make using llms in a POSIX environment easy.
+An additional goal of the project is that adding new prompts and commands should take less than five minutes -- let's make it easy to explore!

 ## Synopsis